Growing Lentils: Protein-Packed Legumes

 Lentils grow best from spring into the hot months.
-Sow seeds indoors in early spring about 2 weeks before the last frost date.
+Sow lentil seeds indoors in early spring about 2 weeks before the last frost date.
 Transplant them outdoors in the garden.
-If starting directly in the beds, wait until after the final frost.
+If you’re planting lentils directly in the beds, wait until after the final frost.
 The soil should be around 68 degrees F for successful seed germination which will occur in about 10 days.

 Where To Plant

 Lentils are often planted in containers as well as in garden beds.
-However, young crops must be protected from frost and wind.
-Choose a location that has full sun, but gets some protection from high wind.
+However, young crops in a home garden must be protected from frost and wind.
+Plant lentils in a location that has full sun but gets some protection from high wind.

 Lentil plants grow as branching vines.
 They tend to spread and need a reasonable amount of space.
-The plants require a low trellis for support and plenty of air circulation.
+Lentil plants require a low trellis for support and plenty of air circulation.

 How To Plant

-To plant Lens culinaris, the seeds must first be inoculated with a natural bacteria called Rhizobium leguminosarum.
-This rhizobacteria will bind to the newly forming roots and absorbs nitrogen from the air to transfer to the roots and soil, thus helping the plants grow more vigorously.
+To plant lentils, the seeds must first be inoculated with a natural bacteria called Rhizobium leguminosarum.
+This rhizobacteria will bind to the newly forming roots and absorbs nitrogen from the air to transfer to the roots and soil, thus helping lentil plants grow more vigorously.
 Because of this, inoculated plants can also be great nitrogen-fixers in your garden!

 Inoculate the seeds on the day of the seeding.
 Dampen the seeds and roll them in the powdered inoculant to coat them well.
 Once coated, immediately sow the seed in either starter pots or directly in the ground.
 Typically, it’s best to sow about 1” deep.
 As they emerge, thin the seedlings to 5” apart, choosing only the most vigorous to remain.
 If you’re doing multiple rows, space the rows at least 18” apart.
 Germination should take about 10 days in soil temperatures around 68 degrees.